 The hottest chili pepper in the world | It’s quite hot but perfectly safe!

-What is the highest scoville unit?
+What is the highest Scoville unit?

-it can be dangerous to eat chilies this hot, even to contact them to the skin for some people.
+it can be dangerous to eat chilies this hot, even to contact them to the skin of some people.
 However, here we are not talking about the extreme examples, Just the ones available in the markets for daily usage.

-Back in history, not surprisingly, chili peppers were first originated in Mexico, in some parts of central and South America, and the Caribbean.
+Back in history, not surprisingly, chili peppers first originated in Mexico, some parts of central and South America, and the Caribbean.
 And the popularity of those cookery and their expanding culture, they widened all over the world and now we grow our own in our backyards or in the pots.